Analysis: New U.S. credit benchmarks gain traction as Libor deadline approaches

 Richard Sandor, chairman and CEO of the American Financial Exchange, which offers the Ameribor index, said that the shift away from Libor is an opportunity that “occurs once in 100 years,” adding that he has “never been more bullish.”

 Ameribor and Bloomberg’s Short-Term Bank Yield Index (BSBY) are gaining interest as benchmarks for loans, though the move is in its early stages.
-ICE Benchmark Administration, part of the Intercontinental Exchange (ICE.N), also plans to offer the U.S. Dollar ICE Bank Yield Index as a Libor replacement.
+ICE Benchmark Administration, part of the Intercontinental Exchange, also plans to offer the U.S. Dollar ICE Bank Yield Index as a Libor replacement.

 Banks want loans to include a measure of their borrowing rates in case these costs increase.